magaerttner/mbqd-website/content/post/2024-QREM/index.md

 Quantum technology promises to revolutionize many fields, ranging from finding better materials, faster drug discovery, optimal routing, improved cryptography, and many more.
 However, quantum systems are incredibly sensitive, and even a small perturbation can throw off the whole computation, losing any advantage it has over classical methods.
 The whole field of quantum technologies is highly invested in finding methods for accurate quantum control.

-As noise stands out as a huge barrier, a lot of attention has been afforded to correcting errors in gate-based computations, recently shown to be paramount for any useful quantum advantage [1].
+As noise stands out as a huge barrier, a lot of attention has been afforded to correcting errors in gate-based computations, recently shown to be paramount for any useful quantum advantage.
 One important source of errors not covered by these gate-based error correction methods are readout errors.
 Mitigation of readout errors has still received little attention compared to the aforementioned error correction.

 Readout errors are broadly captured by misidentification of the measurement outcome.
 This could be as simple as misidentifying whether a value was 0 or 1, analogue to classical computers, or as complicated as having the state of a qubit across the chip influence the readout outcome of another qubit.